 - The Environmental Data Center, a GIS and spatial data analysis laboratory in the Department of Natural Resources Science.
 Areas of expertise include remote sensing, spatial data modeling, ecological mapping, and data integration for environmental applications.

 - The Institute for Immunology and Informatics (iCubed): iCubed’s chief scientists are concerned with the creation of new & safer vaccines, predicting & treating adverse immune responses, and studying infectious disease (e.g. Dengue fever, HIV, etc.).

 We should also mention Bryant University’s AACSB-accredited Business School and its Advanced Applied Analytics Center.
 Founded by professors of Computer Information Systems and Mathematics, AAAC is deliberately aimed at helping New England businesses and organizations make sense of big data.
-It organizes an annual data analytics symposium and maintains very close ties with the SAS Institute.

 Online Data Science Programs in Rhode Island